buildly-release-management/buildly-react-template/README.md

 ```bash
 yarn run serve
 ```

+Note: The serve command serves files from the `dist` directory after building.

 Your Buildly React Template will be running locally and listening to the port 3000, so you can access it via your browser typing this address: 127.0.0.1:3000